syncfusion-content/javascript-docs/js/GroupButton/Getting-Started.md

 ## GroupButton initialization

 GroupButton can be created using “div” tag or “span” tag and corresponding child button elements can be rendered as li tag or href tag.
-Below is the sample code to showcase the rendering the GroupButton with li tags in html page,
+Below is the sample code to showcase the rendering the GroupButton with li tags in HTML page,

 {% highlight html %}